Skip to main content

 Unknown artist, Roman (Ancient)

 Date: c.
-2nd century CE
+2nd century C.E.

 Medium: Marble